tmtsoftware/csw/docs/src/main/commons/apps.md

 All the shell scripts provided by `csw` reside in `bin` folder.
 The shell script referred in this segment is named as `csw-services.sh`.
 Go to the bin folder and hit `./csw-services.sh --help`.
 This will list all possible options applicable for the script.

+Environment variables which are needed to start csw services are documented in @ref[environment variables](./env-vars.md).

 @@@ note { title=Note }

 This shell script will start `csw-location-server` as the first step regardless of any options provided.